Asiatic lion: Feeding ecology

-In 1974, the Forest Department estimated the wild ungulate population at 9,650 individuals.
-In the following decades, the wild ungulate population has grown consistently to 31,490 in 1990 and 64,850 in 2010, including 52,490 chital, 4,440 wild boar, 4,000 sambar, 2,890 nilgai, 740 chinkara (Gazella bennetti), and 290 four-horned antelope (Tetracerus quadricornis).
-In contrast, populations of domestic buffalo and cattle declined following resettlement, largely due to direct removal of resident livestock from the Gir Conservation Area.
-The population of 24,250 domestic livestock in the 1970s declined to 12,500 by the mid-1980s, but increased to 23,440 animals in 2010.
-Following changes in both predator and prey communities, Asiatic lions shifted their predation patterns.
-Today, very few livestock kills occur within the sanctuary, and instead most occur in peripheral villages.
-Depredation records indicate that in and around the Gir Forest, lions killed on average 2,023 livestock annually between 2005 and 2009, and an additional 696 individuals in satellite areas.
+In 1974, the Indian forest department estimated the wild ungulate population of the Gir forest at 9,650 individuals.
+In the following decades, with the decline of the lion population, the population of the ungulates grew consistently to 31,490 in 1990 and 64,850 in 2010, including 52,490 chital, 4,440 wild boar, 4,000 sambar, 2,890 nilgai, 740 chinkara (Gazella bennetti), and 290 four-horned antelope (Tetracerus quadricornis).
+The populations of domestic buffalo and cattle declined from 24,250 individuals in the 1970s declined to 12,500 by the mid-1980s in the Gir Conservation Area, largely following the resettlement of people.
+Though, the population of livestock later increased to 23,440 animals by 2010, the Asiatic lions had shifted their predation patterns by then, and very few livestock kills occurred within the sanctuary.
+Most of these kills occur in peripheral villages instead, and predation records indicate that the lions killed on average 2,023 livestock annually between 2005 and 2009, and an additional 696 individuals in satellite areas in around the Gir forest.

+The lions generally kill most prey less than 100 m away from water bodies.
+They usually charge towards the prey from close range and generally jump on the backs of large prey to bring them down.
+They might also trip the legs of smaller prey, and later use their powerful jaws to snap the animal's neck or to strangle it to death.
+They later drag the hunted carcasses into dense cover.

+The nocturnal behaviour of the lions shows a high temporal overlap with its prey such as nilgai, sambar, and wild boar.
+Females share large carcasses among each other, but seldom with males.
 Dominant males consume about 47% more from kills than their coalition partners.
 Aggression between partners increases when coalitions are large, but kills are small.
+In the Gir forest, the lionesses often made kills at times when they were least likely to be encountered by males, to prevent the carcass being shared with or stolen by males.
+The level of kleptoparasitism was lower in Asiatic lions, compared to their African counterparts.
+The lions spend more time eating hunted prey, rather than scavenged carcasses.